 To get a full head of curls, wrap sections of your hair around a one-inch curling iron.
 Make sure to wrap each section in the same direction.
 Once that's done, grab a wet brush and rake through those curls, brushing out until what you get is a single, cohesive wave pattern with lots of fluff and extra volume.

 Side-swept hair is an easy way to elevate your look for any occasion.
 If pinning it back on one side like Awkwafina isn't your jam, check out our list of 20 Glamorous Side-Swept Looks for more inspo.

-These 3/4" waves have left us googly eyed.
-With extensions added for length, and a wet brush taken only through the ends of the hair, we're left with this amazing Disco Glam fever.
+These three-quarter-inch waves have left us googly eyed.
+With extensions added for length, and a wet brush taken only through the ends of the hair, we're left with this amazing disco glam fever.
 For more '70s hair inspo, click here for our nod to feathered hairstyles.

 Fun, funky updos like this one require long strands to get the full effect.
-After you've secured your ponytail straight back from the ears, begin twisting your ponytail and then, just before it gets too tight, lift the twist up to the base of your head and secure with hair pins.
+After you've secured your ponytail straight back from the ears, begin twisting, then just before it gets too tight, lift the twist up to the base of your head and secure with hair pins.
 Adding a bobby pin discreetly at the base will help give extra hold to your strands before letting the ends hang out loosely.

 Bows on Bows

-The queen of bows, Nell Diamond, who also has the longest hair in all the land, launched some of her very own hair accessories—equipped with bows, of course —to accompany the nap dresses and silk pillowcases of her bedding brand, Hill House Home.
+The queen of bows, Nell Diamond, who also has some of the longest hair in all the land, launched some of her very own hair accessories—equipped with bows, of course —to accompany the nap dresses and silk pillowcases of her brand, Hill House Home.